Portion sizeObesity - portion size; Overweight - portion size; Weight-loss - portion size; Healthy diet - portion size

 You should eat five or more servings of fruits and vegetables each day to help reduce your risk of cancer and other diseases.
 Fruits and vegetables are low in fat and high in fiber.
-They will also help you fill up so that you are satisfied at the end of your meals They do contain calories so you should not eat an unlimited amount, especially of fruits.
+They will also help fill you up so that you are satisfied at the end of your meals.
+They do contain calories, so you should not eat an unlimited amount, especially when it comes to fruits.

 How to measure out the correct serving sizes of fruits and vegetables: